scratchaddons-community/scradd/README.md

 Messages with more than 8 :potato: reactions are shown in the #potatoboard channel.

-Potatoboard can be used to higlight messages that the community finds noteworthy or funny: like a good drawing, a message funny out of context or a good meme in #memes.
+Potatoboard can be used to higlight messages that the community finds noteworthy: like a good drawing, a good meme in #memes.. or a message funny out of context like this:

 ![](https://cdn.discordapp.com/attachments/901225174974726177/939015132720287784/unknown.png)